-- Socioeconomic Data Analysis & Growth Forecast Analysis, 2017-2045; - Richmond/Tri-Cities Regional Travel Demand Model & Regional Land Use Model for assessing impacts and scenario planning; - Project Prioritization Process using quantifiable data to measure project impacts on 15 performance metrics within the five goal categories; - Supporting studies and plans including the Greater RVA Transit Vision Plan, Park & Ride Study, Regional Bicycle and Pedestrian Plan (in progress), Complete Streets toolbox, Richmond Regional Structural Inventory & Assessment Report; and - Comprehensive Financial Plan projecting \$5.5 billion of potential investment from all available funding sources including those possible through the newly organized Central Virginia Transportation Authority (CVTA) over the next 25 years.
+- Socioeconomic Data Analysis & Growth Forecast Analysis, 2017-2045; - Richmond/Tri-Cities Regional Travel Demand Model & Regional Land Use Model for assessing impacts and scenario planning; - Project Prioritization Process using quantifiable data to measure project impacts on 15 performance metrics within the five goal categories; - Supporting studies and plans including the Greater RVA Transit Vision Plan, Park & Ride Study, Regional Bicycle and Pedestrian Plan (in progress), Complete Streets toolbox, Richmond Regional Structural Inventory & Assessment Report; and - Comprehensive Financial Plan projecting \$5.5 billion of potential investment from all available funding sources including those possible for allocation through the newly organized Central Virginia Transportation Authority (CVTA) over the next 25 years.
+See Chapter 6: How Can We Realistically Get There?" for full accounting of plan resources.

-Why is ConnectRVA 2045 Important?
+Why is ConnectRVA 2045 important?

-The RRTPO has served as a collaborative table for the region's localities and transportation agencies since the first long-range transportation plan was developed in 1980.
-The study area was then much smaller in geographic scope and the plan was limited to new highway facilities and a transit element.
-The region and its urbanized area have since evolved, and so have the requirements for planning more comprehensively. plan2040, which was adopted in 2016, was the first to consider requirements for financial planning and expanded public participation.
-ConnectRVA 2045 embraces these changes toward greater financial accountability, environmental stewardship, and responsible equity in transportation.
-This plan represents a practical, dynamic, and readily accessible resource for decisionmakers setting a foundation for planning a better quality of life for the region.
+The RRTPO has served as a collaborative table for the region's localities and partner transportation agencies since the first long-range transportation plan was developed in 1980.
+At that time, the study area was much smaller in geographic scope and the plan was limited to new highway facilities and a transit element. he region and its urbanized area have grown and so have the needs for addressing a wider variety of modes of travel for people and goods.
+Adopted in 2016, plan2040 was the first to consider financial projections from DRPT in addition to those provided by VDOT.
+ConnectRVA 2045 builds on those previous projections by acknowledging the diversity of available financial resources, recognizes the necessary commitment to environmental stewardship, and focuses attention on equity toward a multimodal future.
+The plan is practical in its understanding of what it does well and what needs to be improved in the future.
+For the first time, ConnectRVA 2045 commits to using performance measures to both identify priority projects and evaluate project effectiveness for all communities.
+This plan is intended to be an active tool used by decisionmakers to prioritize and implement regional transportation projects, collectively contributing to a better quality of life for the Richmond Region.